googlefonts/gftools/docs/gftools-packager/README.md

 #### Make a Pull Request

-If you worked locally, as described in the previous sections, you should by now have an almost ready to go local file `familysans.upstream.yaml` with `local://` hack applied and a local repository of your font project, with a feature branch that contains all the latest mastering changes that you made.
-It's now time to get the changes of your feature branch merged into the projects repository main (usually `master`) branch.
+If you worked locally, as described in the previous sections, you should by now have an almost ready to go local file `familysans.upstream.yaml` with `local://` hack applied and a local repository of your font project, with a feature branch that contains all the latest finalizing changes that you made.
+It's now time to get the changes of your feature branch merged into the projects repository `main` branch.
 You can now change the `repository_url` and `branch` in your `familysans.upstream.yaml` file to the official project repository.

 **NOTE:** as `branch` it is also possible to **reference a git tag**, such as a release tag if the project does tag releases, e.g. `tags/v1.000` for the tag `v1.000` or `tags/latest` for the tag `latest` do work as well.
 Use the `tags/` prefix to make it very clear that you are referencing a tag here.